prefrontal/README/README.md

 ## New Employee Expectations
 • It is expected that you will put in sufficient extra work to onboard as quickly as possible.
 More than eight hours of work is sometimes expected on this team, and your first few months is one time when additional effort is required.

-• You spend most of your time working at your desk in the first few months.
-You are going to need a lot of input from your peers at first, and that is difficult to obtain when you are away from the group.
+• You spend most of your time working around the team in the first few months.
+You are going to need a lot of input from your peers at first, and that is difficult to obtain when you are sitting away from the group.

-• New employees should only rarely work remotely.
-We want you here, learning with us for a while at first.
-A remote day or two isn't terrible, but generally you should be in the office.
+• I fully expect that ,at some point in the first three months, you will take down one of our production systems.
+As long as you are doing your best to avoid production errors then I will not be dissapointed by this.
+We run complex systems, and it takes time to learn them.
+My only request is that you learn from your mistakes and not make the same mistake twice.

 ## The Road Ahead
 This is a lot to take in all at once, I know.
 Still, I have high confidence in your ability to get up to speed on the team.
 I wouldn't have hired you otherwise.
 There are going to be plenty of bumps in the road ahead: code that makes no sense, undefined goals, a cranky sprint parter, and ineffective management on my part from time-to-time.
 When this happens, we will work together to get through it and learn from the mistakes.

 ## End Random Miscellany
-• GIF pronunciation: It is "gif" not "jif".
-I know the creator of GIFs says otherwise, but he is sorely mistaken.
+• GIF pronunciation: I think it is "gif" not "jif".
+I know the creator of GIFs says otherwise, but he is mistaken.

 • Tabs vs Spaces.
 Spaces, always.
 This was the coding standard at every job I have worked at and is the coding standard for our team.